Dachshunds are excellent at getting along with other animals, including other dogs. However, it varies from one individual to another.

 There are many reasons why people should get a second dog in addition to their Dachshund.
 Among the most persuasive is that dogs can protect larger animals and keep watch while the family is away.
 If you choose a smaller dog for a companion for your wiener dog, he or she will be less intimidated by the little dachsie’s size and seems to inspire more confidence in other dogs than his or her more enormous owner does.

-Your doxie will need to learn that you are in charge of such matters from day one without becoming insecure or resentful about toilet training.
+Your doxie will need to learn that you are in charge of such matters from day one without becoming insecure or resentful about potty training.
 A companion dog who has not been previously housetrained may be the best choice here since both of your dachshunds can learn together and benefit from each other’s cooperation and discipline.

 How do you know that a companion dog will be any more receptive to training than the dachshunds already in your household or perhaps the potential new rescue dog?
 Well, it’s worth a try because there are some interesting differences between the housetraining behavior of cats and dogs.